Post

 The output shows fig:extra in document order (not alphabetically sorted), making it easier to locate.

-3. Pattern Matching
+3. Unified Reference Pattern

 1